JingChen-Thu/academic_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Seismic tomography
-  - Inverse theory
+  - Optimal transport problems
-  - Optimal transport theory
+  - Eikonal equation solver

 # Education to show in About widget
 education: